 Tax season proves to be a busy time of year for many people.
-As you are gathering your important financial information, it may also be a good idea to obtain a copy of your previous years tax transcript.
+Obtaining a copy of your tax return transcript can help you easily gather your essential tax info.
 It is also a best practice to confirm that the information received by the IRS aligns with the forms you’ve received from employers and clients by checking for your Wage and Income Transcript (see below).

 There are several reasons why you might need a copy of your tax transcript:

-- Lenders may require a tax return transcript in order to secure a mortgage.
+- Lenders may require a tax transcript to secure a mortgage.

 - Students may need to supply a tax return transcript when they are applying for financial aid.